CBS

 Water Consumption Minimal or none 6–9 liters per flush

-Maintenance Low maintenance Frequent repairs needed
+Maintenance Low Frequent repairs

-Energy Production Produces biogas No energy production
+Energy Production Generates biogas None

 Applications of Bio Toilets